stepzen-dev/workshop-graphql-frontend/README.md

 }
 ```

-Can you alter the query so it will also get the `description`, `stargazerCount` (number of stars) and the `updatedAt` fields from Github?
+Can you alter the query to get the `description`, `stargazerCount` (number of stars), and the `updatedAt` fields from Github?
 This query needs to be added to the function that fetches the data from the GraphQL API in `pages.index.js`.

 <details>
 <summary>Show solution</summary>